tuohybuoy/BI_Guardrails_Project/README.md

 Instead, the tool performs a kind of post-hoc power analysis.
 For each group in a chart, the tool computes the smallest "true" effect that could be detected at or above the specified power threshold.
 Then, if the group shows an effect of at least that size, it's displayed onscreen.

 One contrary argument is that using observed power is just a different way of using p-values.
 A more fundamental argument is that controlling for Type II error is only meaningful before any data is collected, which is the only point it's acceptable to assume that the null hypothesis is false.
-At least the Percentage Bar Chart tool is far from alone in the way is misuses power analysis!
+At least the Percentage Bar Chart Tool is far from alone in the way is misuses power analysis!

 #### Effect Size

 The tool computes effect sizes for two proportions.
-It classifies differences as small, medium or large depending on Jacob Cohen's conventions for these effect sizes.
+It classifies differences as small, medium or large according to Jacob Cohen's conventions for these effect sizes.
 * Small: effect sizes of absolute value in the range [0.2, 0.5)
 * Medium: [0.5, 0.8)
 * Large: 0.8 and above